 Today’s economic climate poses a further challenge with funding being extremely difficult.
 Young adults with physical and learning disabilities need extra support as this support is often limited from their local social services.
 It is critical therefore that support is available both professionally and within peer groups as many need to reach out for help.

-For children – of all abilities – there are defined pathways with milestones set in development, education and care.
+For young adults – of all abilities – there are defined pathways with milestones set in development, education and care.
 The concerns and outcomes therefore are clearer cut… or are they?
-Individual programmes for children are charted with official monitoring and governance on practice.
-However the truth is that cultural judgements and social barriers are a major influence in the standards and delivery – especially in the case of children with additional needs.
+Individual programmes for young adults are charted with official monitoring and governance on practice.
+However the truth is that cultural judgements and social barriers are a major influence in the standards and delivery – especially in the case of young adults with additional needs.

 The figures will only increase; most notably 14-20% for adults with learning disabilities within the next decade.
 The issue, therefore, will only become more pronounced; the effects and solution requiring immediate social change!

 The facts are staggering but it’s the awareness of them that is profound.
 Cultural acceptance has long been the failing transmitter but it’s time the airwaves were open and social change inspired; the needs and voice of our young adults living with disabilities must be heard!